VirtusLab/git-machete/docs/source/cli_help/github.rst

   Sets the base of the current branch's PR to upstream (parent) branch, as seen by git machete (see ``git machete show up``).

+``sync``:

+  Synchronizes with the remote repository: removes untracked and unmanaged branches also checkouts open PRs for the current user associated with the Github token, also traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally as well.

 **Environment variables (all subcommands):**

 ``GITHUB_TOKEN``